Law Office of Michelle Ball advocacy,Discipline,discrimination/bullying/harassment Schools Sometimes Punish Bullying Victims Instead Of The Bully

 Bullying is supposed to be addressed when reported or observed

-Bullying Must Be Handled by Schools, Right?
+Student Bullying Must Be Handled by Schools, Right?

-So, it is logical to assume that a school will act on reports of student targeting, harassment and bullying.
-But will they?
+Schools are legally obligated to take action when a staff member observes or is informed about student bullying.
+So, it is logical to assume that a school will act on reports of student targeting, harassment and bullying, right?

-What If Bullying Isn’t Handled When Reported?
+What If School Doesn’t Handle Bullying When Reported?

 Falling male student